8 Aug 2022

-Corporate law (also known as company law) first started when business owners want to organise their businesses as separate legal entities to keep their personal assets separate from their business assets.
+Corporate law (also known as company law) first started when business owners wanted to organise their businesses as separate legal entities to keep their personal assets separate from their business assets.
 A corporate entity protects its members from being liable for all debts of the business (unlike a partnership).
-It also keeps the life of the business indefinitely as a going concern and the shares can be passed on to the next generation of owners.
+It also keeps the life of the business indefinitely as a going concern, and the shares can be passed on to the next generation of owners.

-The four main features of a corporate entity / company are:
+The four main features of a corporate entity/company are:

 · Separate legal entity – the company is regarded as a separate legal from its members.